 Your negative temperatures left me sick for a good number of days, but it’s hard to dwell on that fact when I had a wonderful time with you.
 Next time, just so I have an excuse to go back, I’ll visit you in the summer.

 Montreal has been on my travel list since I watched Anthony Bourdain talk about poutine on Parts Unknown.
-It seemed charming and beautiful even in the snowy winter, and I was determined to walk its pretty streets, take photos and eat poutine (of course)!
+It seemed charming and beautiful even in the snowy winter, and I was determined to walk its streets, take photos and eat poutine for the first time.!

 My trip looked like this.